Windows Installer, Java Installer, Freeware Installer

 • Install feature locally

-• Run feature from installation source
+• Run feature from the installation source

 • Use parent feature installation settings